I knew I needed to recapture me! And the more miles I drove the more Moms I met that were also recapturing themselves. So I wrote:

 The young woman of her 20’s, the teenage girl, the little girl, the toddler, the infant… a snapshot backwards.
 These persons she grew from before she became a Mom are her load-bearing parts.
 The bits and pieces below her ground level.
 These parts are her story and when she tells her story she smiles, she cries, she dances around the broken parts, and she catches a giggle that escapes her as tries to hold on along her journey.
-She desires to pass onwards to her children the intuition of the importance of something.
-Maybe the “somethings” that have come to make up the woman she is today.
-Her emboldened torchlight.
+She desires to pass on to her children the intuition of the importance of something.
+All the somethings that have come to make up the woman she is today; her emboldened torchlight.

 Faith, hope, love and encouragement are in each or our Mom stories.
-Here on my website you will find videos of some amazing Moms that I have met along my road.
+Here on my website see videos of some amazing Moms that I have met along my road.
 They are recapturing the woman inside of themselves and overcoming some really tough stuff.
 You will also find photos of Moms who are learning some new jobs and starting foundations and businesses as a part of their current Mom story.
 I will also feature guest “vloggers” like my own Mom joining me on some of my couch surfing adventures.
-I record our travels as we figure out new challenges together.
-Also, watch me learn new “side jobs”, or just couch surf to the homes of my big and loving red neck family members, deal with surprise health issues and surgeries on the road, and discover new coffee shops.
+Watch me learn new “side jobs”, or just couch surf to the homes of my big and loving redneck family members, deal with surprise health issues and surgeries on the road, and discover new coffee shops.
 Most of all, may you be encouraged to recapture yourself, your dreams, and your own Mom (insert your name here) story with grace and love for yourself as you’re encouraged by other moms everywhere out there.
 And then, maybe some day, sharing your Mom torchlight with the legacy you love.

 You are not alone even when you feel like you’re doing everything backward.